 The time of day will greatly effect the look of the images.
 The project's location, orientation and weather conditions must also be taken into account.
-Every project has it's own set of considerations and what looks good can be very subjective.
+Every project has it's own set of considerations and what looks "good" can be very subjective.
 Please take the lighting condition into consideration when determining what time is right for your project.

 If you want the city lights along with a dark blue or purple sky, the best time is immediately after sunset during the "blue hour".
 The drawbacks of twilight shots is that the ISO must be raised in the camera, minimally degrading the image sharpness.
 Night shots are when all the lights are clearly seen in the buildings.